georgecodes/s3-simple-appengine/readme.txt

 Java Base64 -> http://iharder.sourceforge.net/current/java/base64/
 jets3t -> https://bitbucket.org/jmurty/jets3t/

-jets3t and Amazon's SDK is great but it uses the Apache Commons http client which doesn't work 100% on app engine.
-This is due to restrictions around google app engine... namely, no threads, no sockets, and... other restrictions...
+jets3t and Amazon's SDK are great but they use the Apache Commons http client which doesn't work 100% on Google App Engine.
+This is due to restrictions... namely, no threads, no sockets, and... other restrictions...

 Another library I tried was the Amazon SDK for Java.
 It is also unable to run on Google's App Engine due to the restrictions mentioned above. -> http://aws.amazon.com/sdkforjava/